f4exb/sdrangel/plugins/samplesink/plutosdroutput/readme.md

 <h4>1.2: Start/Stop</h4>

 Device start / stop button.

   - Blue triangle icon: device is ready and can be started
   - Green square icon: device is running and can be stopped
   - Magenta (or pink) square icon: an error occurred.
 In the case the device was accidentally disconnected you may click on the icon to stop, plug back in, check the source on the sampling devices control panel and start again.

 <h4>1.3: DAC sample rate</h4>

 This is the sample rate at which the DAC runs in kS/s (k) or MS/s (M) after hardware interpolation.
 Hardware interpolation is only partially controlled by the user using the FIR interpolation factor (9).
 The value here is the value returned by the device interface therefore it is always exact.

-<h4>1.4: Stream sample rate</h4>
+<h3>1.4: Stream sample rate</h3>

-Baseband I/Q sample rate in kS/s.
+In host to device sample rate input mode (5A) this is the baseband I/Q sample rate in kS/s.
 This is the host to device sample rate (5) divided by the software interpolation factor (3).

+In baseband sample rate input mode (5A) this is the host to device sample rate in kS/s.
+This is the baseband sample rate (5) multiplied by the software interpolation factor (3)

 <h3>2: LO ppm correction</h3>